kimchouard/expo-router-skia-template/README.md

 - [React Native Skia](https://shopify.github.io/react-native-skia/): Most performant way to create universal graphics & animations for Web and Native
 - [Reanimated v3](https://docs.swmansion.com/react-native-reanimated/): Smooth animations ran on the UI thread

+☝️ _Note:_ This template is also [available with a NativeWind integration](https://github.com/kimchouard/expo-router-nativewind-skia-template) for universal styling, if that's of interest.

 ## Get Started

 Simply create a new expo app using this template: